-As business owners of SaaS firms, navigating the world of SOC compliances and regulations can be challenging with its legal speak, audits and whatnot.
-Nonetheless, data security is paramount; therefore, it pays to explore this landscape with a good understanding of SOC (Service Organization Control) reporting framework.
+As business owners of SaaS firms, navigating the world of SOC compliance and regulations can be challenging due to its complex legal language, audits, and other requirements.
+Nonetheless, data security is paramount; therefore, it is beneficial to explore this landscape with a thorough understanding of the SOC (Service Organization Control) reporting framework.

-In this article, we dwell on SOC 3 vs SOC 2 compliance and discuss their similarities and differences.
+In this article, we compare SOC 3 vs. SOC 2 compliance, discussing their similarities and differences.

 What is a SOC 2 report?